 I was about eight years old, and it was a rainy afternoon in November.
 Outside, everything was washed grey, silhouettes started dissolving into the murky atmosphere.
 Dust washed away with dirt water… Even the sunlight through the rain clouded more than it revealed.

 Everything about my childhood seems grey, hollow and vague.
 I grew up in a socialistic land on the brink of revolution, and its aftermath.

 Nothing was like it ment to be… Nothing was like it seemed…

 That day, I stood at the balcony door and stared out into the rain.
 Below, people were busily running around, surviving the strains of everyday life.
 I thought of my everyday life, and I didn’t like the pictures forming in my mind.
-I hated my everyday life.
+I hated it.
 The ink stains on my thumb fore- and middle finger itched.
 I saw no differences, no contrasts, just boundaries and limitations.
 My future was flat, I would become part of the grey mass outside…

-The pain of swallowed glass shards and strung heart kept me company for a quite a few years after that day.
+It pained me.
+It felt like swallowed glass shards.
+My strung heart kept me company for quite a few years after that day.

-Something happened.
 In that domineering conformity of grey, the paper seemed glowing snow white, although I soiled it with my pen.
 It was different.
 It was new.
-It was; I was dumbstruck.
+It was…

 Thinking back, I’m convinced that something important hid itself.
 Something that mattered and still matters to me, I guess.
 But like all (really) important things, it’s invisible, untouchable, not tastable, not audible… I know it’s there, it pulls me.